 All of the gods were invited to the wedding of Peleus and Thetis except for Eris (Lat.: Discordia), goddess of discord.
 Furious at her exclusion, Eris threw a golden apple, inscribed “For the most beautiful one,” in among the partygoers.
 The apple led to a quarrel among the goddesses Hera (Lat.: Juno), Athena (Lat.: Minerva), and Aphrodite (Lat.: Venus), each of whom claimed to be entitled to it.
 Zeus (Lat.: Jupiter) was asked to mediate the dispute, but because he was not a neutral party—he was married to Hera—he instead asked the gods’ messenger Hermes (Lat.: Mercury) to convey the three goddesses to the Trojan shepherd-prince Paris, who was to act as judge.
 Paris, who was ranging on Mount Ida with his sheep, took a glimpse at the three naked goddesses and chose Aphrodite, goddess of love, who promised in return that he would be granted Helen, the most beautiful woman on earth.
 Unfortunately, Helen was already married to the Spartan king Menelaus; and so Paris’s abduction of Helen to Troy led to a great battle, namely, the Trojan War.

-Venus with the Apple is commonly described as a faithful reproduction of its literary source, even though the artwork omits all of the story’s characters apart from Venus, winner of the contest.
+Thorvaldsen’s Venus with the Apple is commonly described as a faithful reproduction of its literary source.
 Here is how a condensed compilation of previous interpreters’ descriptions of the statue might sound:

 Beyond converging on this description, the majority of interpreters also agree that Venus with the Apple depicts a particularly chaste variant of the goddess of love.
 The following composite sketch includes the actual phrases used by a number of these interpreters: